nating/cs-exams/assets/notes/fifth-year/information-retrieval-and-web-search/maven-x-lucene-x-aws.md

 ### Build your maven project

-* Run this command from inside the app folder:
+* Run this command from inside the app folder to build the project:
+`mvn package`

+* Run this command to test the maven project:
 `java -cp target/<your app name>-1.0-SNAPSHOT.jar com.<your company name>.<your app name>.App`

+You should see "Hello World!" in your console.

 ### Add Lucene to your project